Transfer Application Tips

-DO: Pursue the required preparatory coursework.
+- Pursue the required preparatory coursework.
 An applicant’s competitiveness in our admissions process is largely based on the completion of our coursework requirements.

-DO: Demonstrate strong performance in the required and recommended coursework.
+- Demonstrate strong performance in the required and recommended coursework.
 A GPA of 3.5 or above, with “As” and “B+s” in required preparatory coursework, increases an applicant’s competitiveness.

 Your essays are the best way to convey your goals, experiences, motivations, what you consider important, and how those pieces impact your desire to attend the College of Human Ecology.
 A thoughtful and college-specific approach to the essays and application makes for a more compelling candidacy.
 The College of Human Ecology Admissions Staff is interested in applicants who can articulate a connection to the college mission and programs.

 - Carefully read and respond directly to the College of Human Ecology supplemental admissions essay prompt.

 - Address how the College of Human Ecology is uniquely positioned to help you examine your interests, support your goals, and create purpose.
 Knowing what motivates your interest in and connection to the college and your chosen major helps us better understand your candidacy.